 22. CPA Review Courses are Always On Sale with Discounts & Promo Codes

 The price is rarely the price.
 Sometimes courses have their discounts directly on the site.
-Sometimes they have them embedded in affiliate links.
-It depends on the company and sometimes the promotional schedule.

 23. Large Accounting Firm employees get discounted CPA Prep courses